stefanvictora/hue-scheduler/README.md

 No, Hue Scheduler does not access the Internet.
 It only communicates with your local Philips Hue Bridge.
 You can see exactly which REST HTTP requests Hue Scheduler sends to your local bridge by setting the `-Dlog.level=TRACE` JVM parameter.
 See "Advanced Command Line Options".

-The dynamic sun times are also calculated locally using the [shred/commons-suncalc](https://github.com/shred/commons-suncalc) library, with no data ever leaving your device.
+The dynamic solar times are also calculated locally using the [shred/commons-suncalc](https://github.com/shred/commons-suncalc) library, with no data ever leaving your device.

 ### Does Hue Scheduler Work With Motion Sensors?